Jafrul Islam Chowdhury

 Jafrul Islam Chowdhury (14 October 1950 – 8 November 2022) was a Bangladeshi politician of Bangladesh Nationalist Party and a four-term Jatiya Sangsad member representing the Chittagong-15 constituency.
-He served as the state minister for forest and environment ministry in the Second Khaleda Cabinet during 2001–2006.
+He served as the state minister for forest and environment ministry in the Third Khaleda Cabinet during 2001–2006.

 Early life

 Chowdhury was born on 14 October 1950.
 He completed his undergraduate in commerce.

 Career

-Chowdhury served as a state minister for environment and forest in the Second Khaleda Cabinet.
+Chowdhury served as a state minister for environment and forest in the Third Khaleda Cabinet.
 He was nominated from Bangladesh Nationalist Party in Chittagong-15 for the 2008 Bangladeshi general election.
 In June 2009, he made the Joint Convenor of Bangladesh Nationalist Party unit of Chittagong South.
 In 2010, he served as the Chittagong south district President of Bangladesh Nationalist Party.
 He was the only member of parliament from Bangladesh Nationalist Party in the Bangladesh-Japan Parliamentary Friendship Group.
 His cousin, Aminur Rahman Chowdhury, was charged with being involved in the murder of 11 members of a Hindu family in the Banshkhali carnage case.